 This is my favorite reason to shop a sale.
-I highly encourage you to snag something that’s marked down if you’ve always wanted it, but you normally wouldn’t buy it (hello, Outlander Claire button coat!).
-You’ll get the double high of wearing something you love and knowing you didn’t pay full price.
+I highly encourage you to snag something that's marked down if you’ve always wanted it, but you normally wouldn't buy it.
+You'll get the double high of wearing something you love and knowing you didn't pay full price.
 But only buy this treasure if it’s not going to put you into debt and/or it’s on a super-special offer that will never happen again, like a last chance clearance.

 You Have Cash

-One key to big sales is to ensure that you have the cash to pay for it (see the When You Have Cash section of this blog post).
+One key to big sales is to ensure that you have the cash to pay for it.
 That way you won’t be tempted to put your purchase on a high-interest credit card.
 You won’t have to worry about making a payment in 30 days, and it won’t hurt you if the money isn’t earmarked for something more important, like groceries or rent.

 You Can Pay It Off in Six Months

 This is the next best situation to having the cash for something.
 Buy something on sale if you have a credit card or credit line that offers six months with no interest.
 That way, when you end up seeing a special offer for something that’s on your wish list, and you are positive that you can pay those six payments on time without paying interest, go for it.